SveSop/kernel_cybmod/README.md

 0011 : zswap-tweaks.patch
 0012 : Swap tuning
 0013 : revert_acpi_change_for_nct6775.patch
-0014 : kbuild: reuse intermediate linker scripts in the final link steps
+0014 : Kbuild: reuse intermediate linker scripts in the final link steps
 0015 : ClearLinux patches
+0016 : Kbuild: Add fcf-protection-none to retpoline flags
+0017 : Trace: Add trace events for open-exec-use
 0020 : Ubuntu based config (See note below!)
 0021 : Add-cybmod-version.patch
 ubuntu : Ubuntu kernel patchset
 bfq-patches : Collection of "bfq" patches picked from [https://github.com/sirlucjan/kernel-patches/tree/master/5.3/bfq-patches-sep](https://github.com/sirlucjan/kernel-patches/tree/master/5.4/bfq-patches-sep)
 futex-patches : Collection of "futex" patches for Wine
+exfat-patches : Collection of "ex-fat" filesystem patches

 **AMD support is disabled in the example config (patch 0020), so if you have a AMD processor, you need to enable that**
 **Also note that you should preferrably disable the clearlinux patchset for an AMD processor!**